 Plant remains suggest that wheat and maize were commonly consumed.
 These were ground into flour either using a mano and metate or—by the 1840s—donkey-powered grain mills.
 Tortillas were made using ceramic comal plates and bread was baked in adobe hornos (ovens).

 Seeds from beans, peppers, apple or quince, and squash or pumpkin were found Presidio era pits.
-People later recorded that pumpkins were cut into strips and hung up to dry for use during the winter months.
-Beans also would have been dried and used throughout the winter months.
-Some wild plants were gathered, including cactus fruit and, perhaps, purslane.
+People dried pumpkin strips and beans for use during the winter months, and gathered some wild plants, including cactus fruit and, perhaps, purslane.

 The most detailed description of a meal eaten at the Presidio is one James G. Bell wrote in his diary on December 24, 1854, after having dinner at the Comandante’s house: “Our first dish was rice cooked with some ingridients to make it palatable, and Chili Verde (green pepper) in a separate dish, but to eat to-gether; second was Beef, Squash, Quinces, whole Peppers, Green Beans, cooked separately, but all, on the table in one dish; third, dried beans, and Pepper to eat with them; fourth, desert, boiled flour Pudding with almonds in it, and Peach Marmalade for sauce.
 A large glass tumbler with a pitcher of water composed our drinking, table-ware.
 The thin and well baked flour Tortilla common to this country, accompanied the meal…”